jessequiroga/reactive/README.md

 # Reactive

-Several projects written during my experiments with React
+These projects I made during my experiments with React